rmt-18-rome-fox/p2-iproject-server/api_doc.md

 }
 OR
 {
-  "message": "Email must be unique"
+  "message": "Email has already been taken"
 }
 OR
 {